Can You Drink Kombucha on a Carnivore Diet? (Why and Why Not?)

 - Can help raise HDL and lower Triglycerides

-There is a case for Kombucha on a Carnivore Diet if you are just starting.
-Transitioning to carnivore can be tough for some people, and there can be many temporary issues, especially in the gut and with digestion.
+If you are just starting, there is a case for Kombucha on a Carnivore Diet.
+Transitioning to carnivore can be challenging for some people, and there can be many temporary issues, especially in the gut and with digestion.

 Kombucha is plant-based, so it immediately fails the test on a strict Carnivore Diet, and even though a lot of the sugar is fermented, there is still some present, and I am not a fan of sugar.

-Plus Kambucha has alcohol in it which is definitely not a good idea when attempting a carnivore diet.
-Now some Kambucha has more alcohol than others and you can even find “hard” Kambucha which has high amounts similar to beer and wine.
+Some Kambucha has more alcohol than others, and you can even find “hard” Kambucha, which has high amounts similar to beer and wine.

-If you have alcohol questions surrounding a carnivore diet then you will wnt to read this.
+If you have alcohol questions surrounding a carnivore diet, you will want to read this.

-By drinking Kombucha, you might be unknowingly harming yourself or at least potentially inhibiting the full benefits of the Carnivore Diet.
+By drinking Kombucha, you might unknowingly harm yourself or potentially inhibit the full benefits of the Carnivore Diet.

 Like everything in life, there are many shades of grey.

 I would never say you cannot have this or that, but it depends on your goals and your current level of health.
-Obvioulsy talk to a doctor with all heath concerns and issues.
+Obviously, talk to a doctor about all health concerns and issues.

 Therefore, you need to know what is good and bad for you, and it does not really matter if it is good or bad for someone else.

-The biggest challenge for people attempting diets and replacing bad habits with good ones is motivation.
-That’s why you may be interested in getting an affordable coach at MeatRX.
-There you will also find some amazing testimonials of people who have tried a carnviore diet.
+Motivation is the biggest challenge for people attempting diets and replacing bad habits with good ones.
+You may be interested in getting an affordable coach at MeatRX.
+There you will also find some fantastic testimonials of people who have tried a carnivore diet.

 Disclaimer: I’m not a doctor or dietician, or nutritionist.
 Consult with and ask your doctor about any diet or medical-related questions.
 No information on this site should be used to diagnose, treat, prevent, or cure any disease or condition.